sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/wolfi/add_update_images.md

 - Run the [`wolfi-images/rebuild-images.sh`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph@will/wolfi-docs/-/blob/wolfi-images/rebuild-images.sh?L1) script (with an optional argument to just update one base image), commit the updated YAML files, and merge to main.
   - This will trigger Buildkite to rebuild the base images and publish them.
+- Update the relevant Dockerfiles with the new base image's `sha256` hash, commit the change, and merge to main.
-- Currently we use the `latest` label, but we will switch to using a `sha256` tag once deployed in production.
-Update the relevant Dockerfiles with the new base image's `sha256` hash, commit the change, and merge to main.
+  - NOTE: Currently we use the `latest` label, but we will switch to using a `sha256` tag once deployed in production.

-### Modifying an existing base image
+### Modify an existing base image

 To modify a base image to add packages, users, or directories: